Quick Answer

 When used correctly, a CRM turns follow-ups into part of your workflow.
 You know exactly who needs a response, when to reach out, and what to say based on the actual job or quote.
 This makes communication feel natural and helps convert more leads into booked jobs.

-Why Contractors Avoid Follow-Ups
+Why Contractors Avoid Lead Follow-Ups

 Contractors avoid following up because there is no system telling them when or how to reach out.
 Common reasons include: